gsvidaurre/paRsynth-methods-paper/README.md

 `./example_datasets`:

-  1. `Generate_Example_Datasets.Rmd`: We created two datasets of synthetic vocal identity signals that contain more group membership information ("group-specific" dataset) or more individual identity information ("individually distinctive"" dataset).
+  1. `Generate_Example_Datasets.Rmd`: We created two datasets of synthetic vocal identity signals that contain more group membership information ("group-specific" dataset) or more individual identity information ("individually distinctive" dataset).
 The resulting audio files and metadata spreadsheet are saved in the shared Google Drive folder [paRsynth_methods_ms_data](https://drive.google.com/drive/folders/1_CJA-WVry3pANskbtCIx6fFwrc85dWUs?usp=sharing) for internal collaboration and code reviewing purposes.

   2. `Example_Spectrograms.Rmd`: Here we generated spectrogram image files that were used for preliminary visual inspection, as well as spectrograms that we used in call catalogues for main figures of the associated paper.
 Image files of spectrograms for visual checks were saved in the shared Google Drive folder [paRsynth_methods_ms_data](https://drive.google.com/drive/folders/1_CJA-WVry3pANskbtCIx6fFwrc85dWUs?usp=sharing) for internal collaboration purposes.
 This script also contains code to create spectrograms for main figures in the paper.
 For these spectrograms, we used `seewave::ggspectro()`, then we used `imagemagick` to resize image files and add colored borders for publication-quality figures.